mlswg/mls-architecture/draft-ietf-mls-architecture.md

 - A policy for when two credentials represent the same client, distinguishing the following two cases:
   - When there are multiple devices for a given user.
-  - When a single has signature keys -- for instance, if the device has keys corresponding to multiple overlapping time periods.
+  - When a single device has multiple signature keys -- for instance, if the device has keys corresponding to multiple overlapping time periods.

 - A policy on how long to allow a member to stay in a group without updating its